A member of LinkedIn has opened a can of worms in her comments in a post by another member where I had made a few comments.

 The one thing we know about plasticity, which is the capacity to adjust and adapt, is its greatest when the brain is immature, and it is less as the brain becomes more mature.Getting things right the first time is better than trying to fix them later when they weren't right the first time, trying to adapt to something that was not developed in the best way at the time when it was supposed to be developed.
 If children don't have the right experiences during these sensitive periods, for the development of a variety of skills including many cognitive and language capacities, that's a burden that those kids are going to carry.
 The sensitive period is over, and it's going to be harder for them.

 I saw that kids were not willing to repeat after me because they thought I did not know what I was saying.
-Read my post at: http://www.dyslexiafriend.com/2010/02/unlearn.html
+Read my post at http://www.dyslexiafriend.com/2010/02/unlearn.html

 It takes me about a month to get them to unlearn the wrong sounds of letters they have learned.

 As explained previously in one of my posts, the brain is akin to a lump of clay.
 If you impress a coin on it and when you take out the coin the impression is there and it will be permanent.
-Of course you can then mold back the clay in a minute and do further work with the clay.
+Of course, you can then mold back the clay in a minute and do further work with the clay.
 BUT how do you do this with the child's brain?

 This is what I would like educators here to ponder.

-The reason why this has escaped most educators is because about 80% of kids learn regardless of the way they are taught.
+The reason why this has escaped most educators is that, about 80% of kids learn regardless of the way they are taught.
 It is the 20% that we should be concerned about. ( The % was the same during ‘whole language’ and ‘Phonics’ teaching methods).

 Ask yourself as to why this 20% is the figure quoted by researchers all over the world.